 Of those three, Meadowlands Racetrack continues to lead the field.
 The sportsbook, which is within walking distance of an NFL stadium, held $2.6 million in revenue for the month.

-Ocean Resort sportsbook was also one of the three millionaires.
+William Hill Sportsbook at Ocean Casino Resort was also one of the three millionaires.
 The new property, which struggled to a disappointing $438,552 in October revenue, improved almost fivefold to keep $1.9 million in November.

 The third million-dollar hold occurred at Monmouth Park.
 The first sportsbook in New Jersey managed a $1.2 million month.